-Chancellor Rishi Sunak has confirmed that he will extend the Coronavirus Job Retention Scheme (also known as the Furlough Scheme) until the end of March 2021.
+The Chancellor Rishi Sunak has announced a further extension to the Coronavirus Job Retention Scheme until April 2021.

 Under the new scheme, the cost for employers of retaining workers will be reduced compared to the previous scheme, that ended on the 31st of October.

 Businesses forced to close in England will receive grants worth up to £3,000 per month under the Local Restrictions Support Grant. £1.1bn is being given to Local Authorities, distributed on the basis of £20 per head, for one-off payments to enable them to support businesses more broadly.

 What the Government pays: 80% of wages up to a cap of £2,500 for the hours not worked by the employee.